nots1dd/LiteFM/README.md

 1. Ranger like traversal of directories (vim keybinds supported)
 2. String search along with next occurance functionalities
 3. Easy and Fast addition, deletion of files and directories
-4. Clean TUI thanks to ncurses
+4. Clean and responsive TUI thanks to ncurses with cool colors

 ## Usage

--> Currently LiteFM has only been tested on Arch Linux 6.9.9 kernels (zen and base) x86_64 arch (1920x1080)
+-> Currently LiteFM has only been tested on the following Linux Distros:
+   1. Arch Linux 6.9.9 kernels (zen and base) x86_64 arch (1920x1080)
+   2. Ubuntu 22 x86_64

 -> There are no plans on expanding this beyond Linux distributions